 Those who hold to peccability believe that, if Jesus could not have sinned, He could not have truly experienced temptation, and therefore could not truly empathize with our struggles and temptations against sin.
 We have to remember that one does not have to experience something in order to understand it.
 God knows everything about everything.
 While God has never had the desire to sin, and has most definitely never sinned, God knows and understands what sin is.
 God knows and understands what it is like to be tempted.
 Jesus can empathize with our temptations because He knows, not because He has “experienced” all the same things we have.

 Jesus knows what it is like to be tempted, but He does not know what it is like to sin.
 This does not prevent Him from assisting us.
 We are tempted with sins that are common to man (1 Corinthians 10:13).
-These sins generally can be boiled down to three different types: “the lust of the eyes, the lust of the flesh, and the pride of life” (1 John 2:16 NKJV).
+These sins generally can be boiled down to three different types: “the lust of the flesh, the lust of the eyes, and the pride of life” (1 John 2:16 NKJV).
 Examine the temptation and sin of Eve, as well as the temptation of Jesus, and you will find that the temptations for each came from these three categories.
 Jesus was tempted in every way and in every area that we are, but remained perfectly holy.
 Although our corrupt natures will have the inner desire to participate in some sins, we have the ability, through Christ, to overcome sin because we are no longer slaves to sin but rather slaves of God (Romans 6, especially verses 2 and 16-22).